Administration and Finance

 Can Massachusetts students work in cooperative education employment in other states?

-In order for a Massachusetts student to work in cooperative education employment in outside of Massachusetts, the state in which they would work must allow for it and all labor laws that are pertinent to that state must be followed.
+For a Massachusetts student to work in cooperative education employment outside of Massachusetts, the state in which they would work must allow for it and all labor laws that are pertinent to that state must be followed.
 This can be a complicated matter, requiring much research on the part of the cooperative education coordinator beginning with the pertinent state's Department of Labor.
-Note that Massachusetts Cooperative Education Employment Permits are issued for Massachusetts, only.
+Note that Massachusetts Cooperative Education Employment Permits are issued for Massachusetts only.

 The following are useful links to bordering states' appropriate web sites:

-How often must a cooperative education coordinator or technical education teacher visit the cooperative education site?
+How often must a cooperative education coordinator or CTE teacher visit the cooperative education site?

 Visits should be sufficient to support the student in the cooperative education experience, including understanding the skills and experience the student is obtaining through the placement.

-May students in Career Technical Education (Chapter 74) programs be self-employed for the cooperative education component of the program?
+May students in CTE programs be self-employed for the cooperative education component of the program?

 No. State and federal laws governing cooperative education for high school students consistently define cooperative education as a program for a student under an employer.